hlship/db-migrate-example/README.md

 The migration jobs take customer-ids from the scanner's channel.
 They act as a wrapper around the :customer-migrator component, which migrates a single customer.

-As each customer is migrated (or, alternately, checked to see if it has been previously migrated), the migrator job writes a status value to a channel that is used by the overseer to track how many customers have been migrated.
+After each customer is migrated (or, alternately, checked to see if it has been previously migrated), the migrator job writes a status value to a channel that is used by the overseer to track how many customers have been migrated.